What is Psychiatric Nursing?

 Where we work?

-Psychiatric nurses work with and care for people in a variety of settings such as acute in patient facilities (Tallaght Hospital), within community based sector teams such as day hospitals, day centers, outpatient clinics and home care teams.
+Psychiatric nurses work with and care for people in a variety of settings such as acute in patient facilities (Tallaght Hospital), within community based sector teams such as day hospitals, day centres, outpatient clinics and home care teams.
 Community residences and outreach community programmes are also part of the spectrum of care.
 Psychiatric nursing care is constantly evolving to meet the challenging mental health needs and the way mental healthcare is delivered.

 What we do?